November 30, 2015

 Consider the risks to your health, the earth and the animals

-Salmonella isn't just a food-borne illness.
-Turtles and other reptiles carry Salmonella bacteria, which can be easily transmitted to people.
+Salmonella isn't just a food-borne illness; turtles and other reptiles carry salmonella bacteria, which can be easily transmitted to people.
 A small turtle may seem harmless, giving parents a false sense that they're a safe pet for children.
-But they're not.
-The disease risk is so great that selling small turtles is illegal in the United States.
+But the disease risk is so great that selling small turtles is illegal in the United States.
+(See below.)

 Selling small turtles is illegal